Do you want to feel more confident raising your intense gifted or twice-exceptional kid?

 You’ll collect helpful ideas and respond to carefully crafted prompts that will help you adapt ideas to your unique child and family.
 You'll make a plan to try out new strategies.
-During each lab meeting we'll have time for Q&A, small-group coaching so you can feel confident trying the strategies at home.
+During each lab meeting we'll have time for Q&A and small-group coaching so you can feel confident trying the strategies at home.

 Learn about giftedness and twice-exceptionality so you understand what your kid needs to thrive.

-Learn new strategies that are grounded in research and lived experience - and which have helped other gifted/2e kids.
+Learn new strategies that are grounded in research and lived experience - and which have helped other gifted/2e kids and their families.

 Personalize and adapt ideas to your unique family situation through guided activities, live Q&A, and interactive small-group coaching.

-Get support directly from me - I'll answer your questions, address your concerns, and help you adapt strategies as needed.
+Get support directly from Danika - I'll answer your questions, address your concerns, and help you adapt strategies as needed.

 Connect with other parents who are also passionate about supporting their own smart, sensitive kids.